What It's Like To Intern With SA

 Moe Joe's Nightclub.
 Jake (right), socializing with some skier friends.

 This internship turned out to be no ordinary internship.
 Yeah I had to make the occasional coffee for the boys, but the relaxed atmosphere made the internship what it was.
-I learnt valuable skills in shipping and logistics, social media, marketing/advertising, filming and editing of tutorials and pretty much everything else that goes into running a snowboard company or an online business.
+I learnt valuable skills in shipping and logistics, social media, marketing/advertising, filming and editing of tutorial.
+Plus pretty much everything else that goes into running a snowboard company or an online business.

 From the skills I have learnt, I feel like I could go run my own company, just from my 6 months here.
 If you've received an email from Snowboard Addiction over the recent winter months or joined our Facebook page, then it's probably been me hassling you to do that.
 You're welcome!